flatpak/flatpak-docs/docs/working-with-the-sandbox.rst

 Examples of capabilities that can be accessed through portals include:

-* Sending an item to be printed
+* Inhibit the user session from ending, suspending, idling or getting switched away
+* Network status information
-* Taking a screenshot
+* Notifications
-* Showing a notification
+* Open a URI
-* Finding out network status
-* Opening a file using a native file chooser dialog
+* Open files with a native file chooser dialog
+* Printing
+* Screenshots

 Applications that aren't using a toolkit with support for portals can refer to the `xdg-desktop-portal API documentation <http://flatpak.org/xdg-desktop-portal/portal-docs.html>`_ for information on how to access them.